August 1st - Sonoma Valley, California

 Another fun-filled day with the girls.
 We drove over to Kristi's little house which is conveniently located just a few blocks away from Kari and Toby's and will

 come in very handy for visiting friends and family once little Marigold arrives.
-The four of us spent most of the day lounging around at Kristi's since the
+The four of us spent most of the day lounging around at Kristi's since the outside

-up early again tomorrow morning and drive the rest of the way into Seattle.
+tomorrow morning and drive the rest of the way into Seattle.
 Thanks guys for being such fun hosts.

 Near Mishap Alert -